CrossGeeks/FacebookClientPlugin/docs/SharingContent.md

 ## Sharing Content in Facebook

-By default sharing methods request the publish_actions permission if not granted.
+By default sharing methods request the publish_actions permission is not granted.

 Make sure your app is public on the App Review section of Facebook developer portal and also have added **publish_actions** permission item, so that you are able to test sharing.